 But the thing is that ALL diets work.
 Until they don’t work.
 Until you realise that you don’t want to intermittently fast for the rest of your life.

-And intermittent fasting - like all diets - only works while you’re following it.
+Intermittent fasting – like all diets – only works while you’re following it.
+(Check out this blog post: What’s the Best Diet to Lose Weight?)

 Plenty of research shows that most people (an estimated 95% of people) don’t stick to diets, and end up gaining more weight than lost.